Query Guide

 mygram> FACET articles status

-mygram> FACET articles category "search text" FILTER status = 1 LIMIT 10HTTP:
+mygram> FACET articles category "search text" FILTER status = 1 LIMIT 10Response (sorted by count, DESC):

 Synonym Expansion